Dual diagnosis inpatient treatment programs

 Questions to ask when selecting an addiction treatment program

 When visiting a particular addiction treatment facility, it might be useful to prepare a list of questions to ask.
-In most cases, the staff is more than pleased to provide detailed answers.

 Here are several questions worth asking when selecting a dual diagnosis program:

-Find inpatient addiction treatment centers for dual diagnosis in your state:
+Inpatient addiction treatment centers for dual diagnosis

 Long-term inpatient addiction treatment